Quid2/flat/README.md

 unflat . flat $ Cons North (Cons South Nil) :: Decoded (List Direction) Right (Cons North (Cons South Nil))
 ```

+### Installation

+Can be installed from this repository or as part of the [quid2](https://github.com/tittoassini/quid2) project.

 ### Known Bugs and Infelicities